 - Bruising lightens

-These signs show your body is healing as expected, helping you move through recovery with confidence and less worry.
+These signs suggest the area is healing as expected, helping you move through recovery with less worry.

 How Long Swelling and Bruising Last

-If swelling hasn’t started to improve after the first week, or if it suddenly gets larger, you should contact your healthcare provider.
-You also need to report excessive bleeding, especially when it comes with swelling.
+If swelling has not started to improve after the first week, or if it suddenly gets larger, you should contact your healthcare provider.
+You also need to report excessive bleeding, especially when it comes with swelling or pain.

-A small amount of blood-tinged drainage can be expected, but increasing redness, new pain, or a larger incision area can signal infection or another complication.
+A small amount of blood-tinged spotting can be expected, but increasing redness, new pain, spreading warmth, or a larger irritated area can signal infection or another complication.

 Bathing Rules for the First Two Days

-For the first two days after surgery, you shouldn’t take a full-body bath; a sponge bath is the preferred option.
+For the first two days after surgery, many clinicians recommend avoiding a full-body bath and using a sponge bath instead.
+Follow your provider’s exact instructions if they differ.

-After that, you can shower or bathe as usual, and you should let soapy water run over the incision without scrubbing.
+After that, you may be allowed to shower or bathe as usual.
+Let soapy water run over the incision without scrubbing.

 Pat the area dry gently afterward to avoid irritation.